 Applying to an Australian court

-Either parent can apply to an Australian court exercising family law jurisdiction for an order varying, discharging, suspending or reviving an overseas maintenance liability registered under the CSRC Act (FL Regs regulation 36).
+Either parent can apply to an Australian court exercising family law jurisdiction for an order varying, discharging, suspending or reviving an overseas maintenance liability registered under the CSRC Act, if the liability originates from an overseas jurisdiction that is considered to be a reciprocating jurisdiction under Schedule 2 of the FL Regs.
 The Australian variation order is provisional if the original order was made in a jurisdiction specified under the family law regulations (FL Regs regulation 38(1)).
 A provisional order has no effect unless and until a court in the relevant reciprocating jurisdiction confirms it.
 If the overseas court confirms the provisional order (makes a final order) with or without modification, that final order has effect in Australia (FL Regs regulation 38A(6)).

 The following reciprocating jurisdictions are listed under FL Regs regulation 38(1):

 - Canadian Provinces and Territories mentioned in Schedule 2

 - New Zealand

 - Papua New Guinea

 - Sierra Leone

 - United Kingdom including the Channel Islands mentioned in Schedule 2.

 In other reciprocating jurisdictions, such as the United States of America (USA), a parent can seek a variation to their liability in an Australian court, and the Registrar can give effect to that variation as a final order.
 However, the overseas jurisdiction from which the liability originates may not recognise the Australian variation and, if so, arrears will continue to accrue under the original liability in the overseas jurisdiction.
 For this reason, it may be preferable for a parent with a liability from such jurisdictions to seek a variation in the jurisdiction that made the original liability.